 - Apart from the above, do not venture to Hathni Kund during rains as it is a water channel and in case of a heavy downpour, it will be extremely difficult to get back to Nahargarh road.
 The sheer amount of water is immense as it is a valley; this is a reason for a waterfall.

 - With the rising number of leopards in Jhalana, the surrounding areas are not safe.

 - Amer Fort watch towers in monsoon and rains is risky.
-Often, algae forms on the stairs resulting in slippery surface.
-There have been instances of people being killed by lightening at Amer Fort watch towers.
-Check out this news – Shock, panic and grief: How a trip led to death of 11 youths at Amer
+Often, algae forms on the stairs resulting in slippery surfaces.
+There have been instances of people being killed by lightning at Amer Fort watch towers.
+Check out this news – Shock, panic, and grief: How a trip led to the death of 11 youths at Amer

 - Chour Ghati trek too is not safe because of leopards being frequently spotted at this location.